Angular2Guy/DbImporter/README.md

 ## Import the inputfile
 To import the file the Db Importer uses the rest endpoint: /rest/import/single?type=csv

 The Db Importer uses a reactive stream to read in the file map it in Jpa entities and split it in lists of 200 entities.
-Then the Flux commits the entity lists in parallel(number of cores) to Postgesql.
+Then the Flux commits the entity lists in parallel(number of cores) to Postgresql.

 To import multiple '.csv' files in the directory the rest endpoint: /rest/import/multi?type=csv can be used.

 Then a Flux of file Fluxes is created and concatenated and the import process is started.

 ## Result
-With 2 GB Ram the Java Cpu load is not the limiting factor.
+With 1 GB Ram the Java Cpu load is not the limiting factor.
 The Postgresql db gets loaded to the max.
 The Result will depend on the power of your db but until you hit the limit of your Java Cpu load this simple setup is sufficiant.